FMTV Truck Sales FAQ’s

 What are your payment terms?

 Our payment terms are COD for in-stock trucks and 50% deposit/50% on delivery for special order trucks.
-Financing from as low as $350/month* is also available.
-Pre-qualify now by filling out our secure one-page online credit application here.
+Check out our financing options here.

 What am I getting for $30k that I can’t get at auction for half the price?